Outcome-Based Education (OBE)

 4. Flexible Teaching and Assessment Methods

 In OBE, teaching and assessment methods are varied and flexible, adapted to meet the diverse needs of learners.
-Assessments are designed to measure the achievement of the learning outcomes, not just to test knowledge.
+Assessments are designed to measure the achievement of learning outcomes, not just to test knowledge.
 This can include a mix of formative and summative assessments, projects, portfolios, and practical examinations.

 5. Continuous Improvement

 OBE systems incorporate continuous feedback and improvement processes.
-Data on student performance and achievement of outcomes are collected and analyzed to inform changes in teaching methods, curriculum design, and assessment strategies.
+Data on student performance and the achievement of outcomes are collected and analyzed to inform changes in teaching methods, curriculum design, and assessment strategies.
 This ensures that the education system remains relevant and effective in meeting the needs of students.

 6. Quality Assurance